eshrinivasan/mongodb-node-boilerplate/README.md

-# FlapperNews
-Reddit/Hacker News clone using the MEAN stack (MongoDB, Express.js, AngularJS, and Node.js).

 ## Setup
 * Install Node.js
-* Install MongoDB via Homebrew
+* git clone this repository

-Be sure to run in the project root to install dependencies:
+Run in the project root to install dependencies:

 	$ npm install